sadegh15khedry/ML-Algorithms-From-Scratch/Naive-Bayes-Classifier/README.md

 ## Overview

-This project is focused on implementing a custom logestic regression model and comparing it with the standard scikit-learn linear regression model.
-The project includes data exploration, data preprocessing, model training, and evaluation phases using the Spam email Dataset.
+This project is focused on implementing a custom Naive Bayes Classifier model and comparing it with the standard scikit-learn Naive Bayes Classifier model.
+The project includes data exploration, data preprocessing, model training, and evaluation phases using the IMDB movie reviews dataset.

 ## Directory Structure
 ```